Latin American airlines slash flights, salaries in response to coronavirus

 The measures intensified pressure on the region’s airlines, whose shares have tumbled more than their peers in other countries.

-Chile-based LATAM Airlines Group (LTM.SN), the continent’s largest, said it would halve the salaries of its 43,000 employees and its new chief executive would forego his salary for three months.
+Chile-based LATAM Airlines Group, the continent’s largest, said it would halve the salaries of its 43,000 employees and its new chief executive would forego his salary for three months.

 The region’s No. 2 airline, Colombia-based Avianca Holdings AVT_p.CN, said it was canceling all its international flights and four out of five domestic flights in Colombia.